corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * Tundra (`pc_tundra`)
 * Gaia (`pc_gaia`)

+## Compatibility

-What this means to you is that this mod is incompatible with other mods that make changes to the above six (6) planet classes.
+In order to change the default planet classes without impacting habitability (i.e. breaking it), it is necessary to override the entire `common/planet_classes/00_planet_classes.txt` file.
+What this means to you is that this mod is incompatible with other mods that need to override the default habitable planet classes.

 Fully compatible with [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835) because that mod does not overwrite the built-in planetary classes.